ConnorScott-Ox/Professional-Profile/content/home/experience.md

   description = """
   Provided laboratory support for the Oxford Brain Bank, including:

-  * Routine immunostaining for diagnosing neurodegeneration
+  * Routine immunostaining for diagnosing neurodegeneration.
-  * Human CNS Dissection
+  * Human CNS Dissection.
-  * Interviewing and Training new staff
+  * Interviewing and Training new staff.
 """

 [[experience]]